 Route, schedule and fare information can be obtained at two offices located on Calzada de la Independencia where it runs beneath Plaza Tapatía.
 Hours are daily 9-2 and 4-7.

 City LayoutThe city is divided into four sectors; street names change when a new sector is entered.
-The major north-south routes are Calzada Independencia/Calzada Gobernador Curiel, which divides Guadalajara into east and west sectors; Avenida Alcalde/Avenida 16 de Septiembre, which passes through the Historic Center (Centro Histórico); Avenida Federalismo/Avenida Colón, which runs a few blocks west of Alcalde; and Avenida López Mateos, the main thoroughfare passing through a concentration of malls, upscale shops and restaurants west of downtown.
+The major north-south routes are Calzada Independencia/Calzada Gobernador Curiel, which divides Guadalajara into east and west sectors; Avenida Alcalde/Avenida 16 de Septiembre, which passes through the Historic Center (Centro Histórico); Avenida Federalismo/Avenida Colón, which runs a few blocks west of Alcalde; and Avenida López Mateos, the main thoroughfare passing through a concentration of malls, upscale shops and local restaurants west of downtown.

 The major east-west routes are Avenida Circunvalación, which runs north of downtown; Avenida Avila Camacho, which provides access to the northwestern suburb of Zapopan; Avenida Independencia/Avenida Industria (not to be confused with Calzada Independencia), which runs through the historic center a block north of the cathedral; Avenida Vallarta/Avenida Juárez/Avenida Javier Mina, which also runs through the historic center and divides the city into north and south sectors; and Avenida Guadalupe/Avenida Niños Héroes/Calzada González Gallo, which links points of interest in the southern part of the city.

-The carefully preserved downtown historic district is the chief tourist attraction.
+The carefully preserved downtown historic district is the chief tourist destination.
 Forming a shape somewhat like a giant cross are four plazas, each offering a distinct personality: Plaza Tapatía, Plaza de la Liberación, Plaza de Armas and Plaza Guadalajara.
 They all surround the cathedral, the heart of the old city.
 Here, amid narrow cobblestone lanes and weathered two- and three-story buildings, street vendors and shoeshine boys are an integral part of the urban landscape.

 Plaza Tapatía is conveniently located close to museums, monuments and grand examples of colonial architecture.
-It features tree-shaded parks, stone walkways and burbling fountains as well as numerous restaurants.
+It features tree-shaded parks, stone walkways and burbling fountains as well as numerous local restaurants.
 On Sundays, dressed-up families stroll up and down Plaza de la Liberación, just east of the cathedral at Tapatia's western end.
-A narrow waterway runs along this plaza, which is bordered on both sides by shops and more restaurants.
+A narrow waterway runs along this plaza, which is bordered on both sides by shops and more places to eat.
 A statue of Father Miguel Hidalgo shows the priest holding a broken chain, a symbol of his call to end slavery in Mexico.

 Plaza de Armas, a block south of the cathedral, is the city's traditional main square, bordered on the east side by the Government Palace.
 Plaza Guadalajara (just west of the cathedral) was formerly called Plaza de los Laureles for the Indian laurel trees that shade it.
 The church on the plaza's north side, built in the mid-20th century, is one of the newer buildings in the historic center.